MicrosoftDocs/architecture-center/docs/reference-architectures/microservices/spring-apps-multi-region-content.md

 These use cases can additionaly benefit from a multi-region deployment:

-- Design a business continuity and disaster recovery plan for LoB applications
+- Design a business continuity and disaster recovery plan for LoB applications.
-- Deploy mission-critical applications
+- Deploy mission-critical applications.
-- Improve user experience by keeping applications available
+- Improve user experience by keeping applications available.

 ## Recommendations